-Glucose oxidase is a type of enzyme commonly found in many fungus and bacteria and is one of the many useful enzymes that nature has given us.
-Commonly found in bee pollen and honey, glucose oxidase plays a key role not only in digestive processes but also, and perhaps more importantly in overall human health, physical rejuvenation and anti-aging.
+Glucose oxidase, also called notatin, is one of the many useful enzymes that nature has given us, and is produced by fungi, bacteria, and insects.
+Commonly found in bee pollen and honey, glucose oxidase plays a key role in digestive processes, overall human health, physical rejuvenation, and anti-aging.

 What Does Glucose Oxidase Do?

-Glucose oxidase catalyzes a reaction in which glucose (sugar) produces hydrogen peroxide and gluconolactone.
-This reaction effectively consumes the glucose while also exhibiting significant activity against harmful organisms due to the production of hydrogen peroxide.
-This is a crucial part of its digestive support, as well as its multiple health benefits.
+Glucose oxidase catalyzes a reaction in which glucose sugar is broken down into hydrogen peroxide and gluconolactone.
+This reaction simultaneously consumes the glucose and exhibits significant activity against harmful organisms due to the production of hydrogen peroxide.

 The Health Benefits of Glucose Oxidase

-This once obscure enzyme is now being used in home blood glucose monitoring devices for diabetes management.
+This once obscure enzyme is now being used in blood glucose monitoring devices used at home for diabetes management.
 This enzyme can help the device keep track of blood sugar levels via bio-sensor technology.

-Early medicinal studies also show a connection between the glucose oxidase enzyme and chemotherapeutic properties.
-Cancer feeds on glucose as its main source of food so in theory glucose oxidase could convert this glucose to hydrogen peroxide thereby starving cancer cells of their food and attacking them with hydrogen peroxide.
-Hydrogen peroxide therapy is a well known alternative cancer remedy widely used in clinics worldwide.
+Early studies show a connection between the glucose oxidase enzyme and chemotherapeutic properties.
+Cancer cells feed on glucose as their main food source, so, in theory, when glucose oxidase converts glucose to hydrogen peroxide, it not only starves harmful cells of their food but also creates hydrogen peroxide which can attack the bad cells.
+Hydrogen peroxide therapy is a well-known alternative remedy used in clinics worldwide.

 How to Read the Units of Measurement for Glucose Oxidase

-Glucose Oxidase is measured in GO (Glucose Oxidase Units), where by one Glucose Oxidase Unit is defined as the amount of enzyme that will oxidize 1 µmol of glucose per minute under the assay conditions.
+Glucose oxidase is measured in GO (glucose oxidase units), whereby one glucose oxidase unit is the amount of enzyme that will oxidize 1 µmol of glucose per minute under the assay conditions.
+The higher the number, the more active the enzyme.
 The FCC notation stands for Foods Chemical Codex and is a division of USP (United States Pharmacopeia).
 It sets standards for ingredients.
-In the case of enzymes, FCC is a standard assay used to accurately determine the activity of enzymes.
-The current compendium is FCC VI.

-The product VeganZyme® contains a 100% vegan form of Glucose Oxidase produced by the natural fermentation process of Aspergillus niger.
-It comes from all vegetarian, non-GMO sources, is kosher certified, gluten free, contains no animal product and is completely suitable for vegetarians and vegans.
+VeganZyme® contains a 100% vegan form of glucose oxidase produced by the natural fermentation process of Aspergillus niger.
+It comes from all vegetarian, non-GMO sources, it's kosher certified, gluten-free, contains no animal products, and completely suitable for vegetarians and vegans.

 VeganZyme is the most advanced full-spectrum systemic and digestive enzyme formula in the world and is free from fillers and toxic compounds.
-This formula contains digestive enzymes which help digest fats (lipids), sugars, proteins, carbohydrates, gluten, fruits and vegetables, cereals, legumes, bran, nuts and seeds, soy, dairy, and all other food sources.
+This formula contains digestive enzymes which help digest fats (lipids), sugars, proteins, carbohydrates, and other food sources.

 VeganZyme may also be used as a systemic enzyme blend to break down excess mucus, fibrin, various toxins, allergens, as well as excess clotting factors throughout your body.